dlespiau/patchwork/docs/development.rst

     $ source django-1.8/bin/activate
     (django-1.8)$

-The shell prompt is preprended with the virtual env name.
+The shell prompt is prepended with the virtual env name.

 4. Install the required dependencies